f0lg0/6502/README.md

 -   [ ] check for errors on cpu_fetch() calls
 -   [ ] add remaining comments to `instructions.c`
 -   [ ] create a better interface
+-   [ ] add the possibility to load custom programs

 ## References